Showmen Sell It Hot #5

 | Foreign Art is Variation on Domestic Nostalgia Emphasis, but Note Flared, Low-Hanging Cuffs |

 David S. Ward is best recalled for The Sting, but gravy may have flowed more from Major League plus two sequels he penned.
 A surprising lot of writers (or should it surprise?) ended up teaching, presumed feathers in academia caps that hire them.
 It makes sense that writers would eventually teach others to write.
 How many great scripts does even a great talent have in him/her?
 Consider luck it needs for any newcomer to sell one, never mind more.
 Same with producers.
 Tony Bill from The Sting is still with us, him once male ingenue acting support, switched to producing where real success in Hollywood lay.
 Bill taught too, returned to acting, was known to help writing newcomers.
 He is eighty-five this year, reminder again of how long ago The Sting was.
 Astounding comeback the 1973 film enabled was for Scott Joplin, who unknowingly and seventy-five years earlier supplied music for The Sting.
 Success of the score was not quaint, retro, camp, or ironic, Joplin accompany a latter-day hit that needed no apology or explanation, being fresh as was heard and enjoyed during the nineteenth century.
-I wondered if Joplin was tabbed for films since The Sting and found but shorts, minor use here/there, but no showcasing like with the 1973 hit.
+I wondered if Joplin was tabbed for films since The Sting and found but shorts, minor use here/there, but no showcasing like in 1973.
 Has opportunity been missed?
 Might illuminate to know how much Joplin generates in Spotify listens, other stream sources for music old and new.
 Are his themes used by those who score for silent features?
 I’d say they’re missing a bet if they don’t.

-10 Comments:
+18 Comments:

 Brightness is the key with 3D projectors.
 I have three Optoma 3D projectors.
 The one I most use has 3500 ANSI Lumens and that's fine.
 I have one with 4500 Ansi Lumens for when I really want something extra.
 The other has 3200.
 I use a 150 inch pull down BIG screen.
 It is wonderful.
 All of these are available at low prices on Amazon.